affiliate disclosure

 Does Verpex offer free migration?

 Yes.
 Verpex handles migrations at no extra cost.
-You open a support ticket, share your credentials, and their team completes the migration, typically within minutes.
+You open a support ticket, share your credentials, and their team completes the migration, typically within an hour.

 What control panel does Verpex use?